information technology services

 - 36 nodes have two 12-core Intel Xeon E5-2697 processors (2.70 GHz)

-Each node has 64 GB of memory.
-There is 150 TB of shared file space.
-The name of the cluster is pleiades.bc.edu.
+Unless otherwise specified, each node has 64 GB of memory.
+There is 240 TB of shared file space.

 In addition to compilers, many public domain and commercial application software packages will be installed.
 To request sofware for the cluster, contact Barry Schaudt (firstname.lastname@example.org, 617-552-0242).
 The Cluster Software Web Pages describes the software installed with brief instructions on how to use the software.